-Each member of a Medical Staff category required to attend meetings under Rule 1.3, Prerogatives and Responsibilities, shall be required to attend six general staff meetings during the two-year reappointment period.
+Each Active member of the Medical Staff is required to attend meetings under Rule 1.3, Prerogatives and Responsibilities, shall be required to attend six general staff meetings during the two-year reappointment period.
 Each Medical Staff member of a committee shall be required to attend at least one-half of the committee meetings held in any given calendar year.